NNihashi/SHAP-in-small-size-memory-machine/README.md

 3. Predicting SHAP values and target values
 4. Concatenating chunks and averaging over models(averaging is in step by step manner to spare memory space)
 5. Converting results into Pandas Dataframe
-6. Appending column names and unique-keys if necessary
+6. Appending unique-keys if necessary
 # How to use(Example: binary classification)
 `import shap_app`
 `from shap_app import SHAP_Calculation`